Kane & Lynch 2: Dog Days: Reception

-Kane & Lynch 2: Dog Days received "mixed or average" reviews on all platforms according to video game review aggregator Metacritic.
+Kane & Lynch 2: Dog Days received "mixed or average" reviews on all platforms according to video game review aggregator platform Metacritic.
 Nevertheless, it generally scored slightly higher than its predecessor.

 In Japan, where the PlayStation 3 and Xbox 360 versions were ported for release on August 26, 2010, Famitsu gave it a score of two nines and two sevens, for a total of 32 out of 40.
 The A.V.
 Club gave the Xbox 360 version a B−, saying that it "practically runs on rails, and at times takes on the rhythms of an old-school duck-and-cover coin-op like Time Crisis".
 411Mania gave the game a score of six out of ten, calling it "a game that you should rent first before buying.
 Some will love that it's a lot like a movie and features lots of shootouts; some will hate it for the same reason.
 Fortunately, if you try it before you buy it, you'll know almost immediately whether or not this is going to be the game for you".
 The Escapist gave the PC version three stars out of five, calling it "a decent game, with some fun cover mechanics and tactical complexity, but the visual realism kind of shoots itself in the foot with unrealistic situations and tedious level design".
 However, The Daily Telegraph gave the Xbox 360 version a score of five out of ten, saying, "as much fun as there is to be had in the multiplayer, it doesn't include any new developments or references to the game's main plot and suffers from the absence of its title characters.
 The fact that the campaign only takes around five hours to complete further fuels the sense Dog Days is an incomplete and flawed package".
 Tae K. Kim of GamePro similarly gave the same console version two-and-a-half stars out of five, saying, "I felt like I could have developed some sort of emotional connection with Kane and Lynch if only they had been presented in the right light, but ultimately, the only thing I felt at the end of my time with the game was a vague sense of relief that I didn't have to spend any more time in their company".
-Ben "Yahtzee" Croshaw of Zero Punctuation heavily panned the game, saying, "there's nothing fun about the game.
-No light relief.
-Just one piece of nauseating unpleasantness after another".
-He later deemed it as the worst game of 2010.

 The game has since garnered a small cult following owing largely to its subversive visual style.

 The producers were sued at a court in Beijing for "vilifying" the "Chinese people" in 2012.
 IO Interactive released a statement saying that the game is not meant to insult China.